redhat-cop/infra.aap_configuration/.github/CONTRIBUTING.md

 1. Create a local virtual environment for tower_configurations (suggested, its your system!)
 2. Use pip to install pre-commit in your environment of choice: `pip install pre-commit`
 3. Install pre-commit hooks with `pre-commit install --install-hooks -c .github/workflow-config/.pre-commit-config.yml`
-4. Run pre-commit checks with `pre-commit run --all` to run against all files in the repository.
+4. With hooks installed, they will be run automatically when you call `git commit`, blocking commit if any hooks fail.
-5. With hooks installed, they will be run automatically when you call `git commit`, blocking commit if any hooks fail.
+5. [Optional] If you want to ignore hook failures and commit anyway, use `git commit -n`
-6. If you want to ignore hook failures and commit anyway, use `git commit -n`
+6. [Optional] Run pre-commit checks at any time with `pre-commit run --all -c .github/workflow-config/.pre-commit-config.yml`.

 Please see pre-commit documentation for further explanation: [Pre-commit](https://pre-commit.com/)